Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Parity QAOA with Spin Qubits

 The constraints are implemented by the gate sequence shown in Fig.~\ref{fig_spinbs_even-odd} for the set of ribbons consisting of even top and odd bottom rows, followed by the circuit in Fig.~\ref{fig_spinbs_odd-even} for the set of ribbons consisting of odd top and even bottom rows.
 Due to the non-equivalent positions of the qubits in the unit cell, these two cases need to be treated separately.
 The shuttling and gate operations can be performed in parallel on all unit cells, achieving an optimal circuit depth.
 Due to the global control of the vertical shuttling lanes, some electrons are shuttled unnecessarily, as shown in Fig.~\ref{fig_spinbs_even-odd}.
 However, with high-fidelity shuttling sufficient for several tens of micrometers, we do not expect this short excess distance to be problematic, averaging quasistatic noise by shuttling (motional narrowing) might even enhance the coherence of an idle qubit.

-During the constraint circuit, every bulk qubit is target and control of two CNOT gates each and participates in two ZZ gates while qubits at the boundary of the lattice experience fewer gates.
+During the constraint circuit, every bulk qubit -- which is not located on the edge of the physical device -- is target and control of two CNOT gates each and participates in two ZZ gates while qubits at the boundary of the lattice experience fewer gates.
 Qubit 1 is shuttled over a distance of $\SI{42.5}{\mu\meter}$ with our assumptions on the size of the unit cell and idles for $\SI{46.25}{\mu\meter}/v + 2T_{ZZ}$ where $v$ is the shuttling velocity and $T_{ZZ}$ is the time required for a ZZ gate.
 Qubit 2 is shuttled over $\SI{62.5}{\mu\meter}$ and idles for $\SI{26.25}{\mu\meter}/v + 2T_{ZZ}$, qubit 3 is shuttled over $\SI{26.25}{\mu\meter}$ and idles for $\SI{62.5}{\mu\meter}/v + 2T_{ZZ}$, while qubit 4 moves by $\SI{61.25}{\mu\meter}$ and idles for $\SI{27.5}{\mu\meter}/v + 2T_{ZZ}$.
-This is not counting the shuttling of step 1 for the even-odd ribbons since it can be absorbed into the single qubit gates of the driver term.
+This is not counting the shuttling of step 1 for the even-odd ribbons since it can be absorbed into the single-qubit gates of the driver term.
 The shuttling velocity $v$ is a critical parameter for the duration of the algorithm and also for the strength of the errors, as will be discussed in Sec.~\ref{sec_error_model}.
 The discrepancy in shuttled distance between the qubits is due to the fact that qubits 2 and 4 are moved to a foreign unit cell in order to implement the constraints on the odd-even ribbons, while qubit 3 is favorably placed close to two manipulation zones and is thus highly connected without much movement.

-The circuit for the execution of single qubit gates, required for implementing $U_x$ and $U_z$, is shown in Fig.~\ref{fig_spinbs_odd-even} in the panel SQG.
+The circuit for the execution of single-qubit gates, required for implementing $U_x$ and $U_z$, is shown in Fig.~\ref{fig_spinbs_odd-even} in the panel SQG.
 In a single qubit gate step followed by the constraint circuit, qubits 1 and 3 can be returned to the manipulation zone after the operation on qubits 2 and 4 is complete, thus simplifying step 1 from the even-odd rows, Fig.~\ref{fig_spinbs_even-odd}.
 Alternatively, all qubits can be returned to their idling position, e.g., to wait until they are read out at the end of the algorithm.
 The former version adds $\SI{8.75}{\mu\meter}$ ($\SI{2.5}{\mu\meter}$, $\SI{6.25}{\mu\meter}$, $\SI{6.25}{\mu\meter}$) of shuttling on qubit 1 (2, 3, 4) while the latter adds $\SI{10}{\mu\meter}$ ($\SI{5}{\mu\meter}$, $\SI{7.5}{\mu\meter}$, $\SI{10}{\mu\meter}$) on qubit 1 (2, 3, 4).